hackclub/hackpad/extras/tips/braindump.md

 Here lies a braindump of everything useful I've picked up over the years.
 Will add more as I think of stuff

 ### The REALLY good stuff:
 - Most DIY Keyboards are at least partially open source.
-You can go to their repositories on github and copy their tolerances
+You can go to their repositories onq github and copy their tolerances

 - Use [The Keyboard Atelier's discord](https://kbatelier.org/).
 Insanely useful resource to work with.